megurock/vue-intersect-directive/README.md

 You can set the Intersection Observer options with `v-intersect` value.
 Refer to ["Creating an intersection observer"](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API#Creating_an_intersection_observer) for more details.

+For instance, if you set the threshold value of observerOptions to 1, the element will not be recognized as intersected unless its whole area is inside the viewport.
+Please check the [demo page](https://megurock.github.io/vue-intersect-directive/dist/) to see what it really means.

 ```html
 <div v-intersect="{
   observerOptions: {